Aldar Properties PJSC – Annual report – 31 December 2019

 INCOME FROM LEISURE BUSINESSES

-Income from leisure businesses comprises revenue from goods sold and services provided at marinas and golf course, and is recognised at the point when the goods are sold or services are rendered.
+Income from leisure businesses comprises revenue from goods sold and services provided at golf courses, beach clubs and marinas, and is recognised at the point when the goods are sold or services are rendered.

 INCOME FROM SCHOOLS